SK Biopharmaceuticals Announces 100,000 Patients Globally Have Been Treated with Cenobamate Through Sales of XCOPRI® and ONTOZRY® in the U.S., Europe, Israel, and Canada

 Cenobamate is also approved in Canada where Paladin Labs Inc., an operating company of Endo International plc, launched cenobamate in January of 2024.
 Dexcel Pharma, an international specialty pharmaceutical company, is launching the treatment in Israel in April 2024.
 Both Dexcel and Paladin are marketing cenobamate under the brand name XCOPRI.

-Cenobamate is also approved in the European Union, in the United Kingdom and in Switzerland for the adjunctive treatment of focal-onset (partial-onset) seizures with or without secondary generalization in adult patients with seizures that have not been adequately controlled despite treatment with at least two anti-epileptic medicinal products and is marketed by Angelini Pharma under the brand name ONTOZRY®.
+Cenobamate is also approved in the European Union and the United Kingdom for the adjunctive treatment of focal-onset (partial-onset) seizures with or without secondary generalization in adult patients with seizures that have not been adequately controlled despite a history of treatment with at least two anti-epileptic medicinal products and is marketed by Angelini Pharma under the brand name ONTOZRY®.

 Additionally, cenobamate is in clinical development in the Greater China region, Asia, Australia, Latin America, and the Middle East and North Africa via development and commercialization agreements with Ono Pharmaceutical, Ignis Therapeutics, Dong-A ST, Eurofarma, and Hikma MENA FZE.